mattischrome/console-blog/content/posts/a-little-bit-intimidating-really/index.md

 - Blogging
 - Fifteen
 title: A Little Bit Intimidating Really
-heroImage: ../../assets/images/defaultHero.jpg
-description: There is so much good writing out there.
-All you have to do is fire up [the guardian website](http
 ---
 There is so much good writing out there.
 All you have to do is fire up [the guardian website](http://www.theguardian.com/uk/), or download the [medium app to your smartphone](https://medium.com/m/app), or visit [my friend Barrie's site](http://xianity.me/), or [Lee's](https://narami.wordpress.com/), and so on and so on.